floroz/go-social/memory-bank/activeContext.md

 ## Current Work Focus

-- Troubleshooting and correcting the OpenAPI specification for the new "likes" endpoint to ensure it appears in Swagger UI.
+- Finalizing Memory Bank updates after successfully defining the OpenAPI specification for the "likes" endpoint.

 ## Recent Changes

 - Initialized the Memory Bank with placeholder files.
 - Updated `projectbrief.md`, `productContext.md`, `systemPatterns.md`, and `techContext.md` with information from `README.md` and user input.
+- Iteratively defined and corrected the OpenAPI specification for the "likes" feature:
-- Created `openapi/v1/schemas/like.yaml` and `openapi/v1/paths/like.yaml`.
+    - Created `openapi/v1/schemas/like.yaml` (with integer IDs).
+    - Created `openapi/v1/paths/like.yaml` (with relative path refs for schemas).
+    - Updated `openapi/openapi.yaml` with the "Likes V1" tag and correct path/schema references.
-- Attempted to update `openapi/openapi.yaml` and ran `make generate-types`.
+- Successfully ran `make generate-types`, bundling the spec and generating types.
-- Identified that "likes" paths are not appearing in Swagger UI, likely due to an issue in `openapi/openapi.yaml`'s references.
+- Confirmed (by user) that the new "likes" endpoints are correctly represented in Swagger UI.
-- Updated the proposed OpenAPI spec in this file based on feedback (integer IDs, direct `ApiErrorResponse` refs).
+- Updated Memory Bank (`activeContext.md`, `progress.md`) to reflect troubleshooting steps and then successful completion.

 ## Next Steps

-1.  **Update `memory-bank/activeContext.md` and `memory-bank/progress.md` to reflect the current troubleshooting status (this step).**
+1.  **Finalize Memory Bank updates to reflect task completion (this step).**
-2. Correctly update `openapi/openapi.yaml` to include the "Likes V1" tag and the path references for `/v1/posts/{postId}/likes` and `/v1/comments/{commentId}/likes`.
-3. Run `make generate-types` again.
-4. Confirm the new "likes" endpoint is correctly represented in the Swagger UI.
+2. (No further technical steps for this task)

 ## Active Decisions and Considerations